easonluo727/NGS-Guide/02_file_format.md

 Here, each chromosome is stored as one **sequence** entry.

 A `fa.fai` file is like the catalog.
-Each chromosome is a chapter, and the `fa.fai` file can help you find the page (location on the reference genome) for each chapter.
+Each chromosome is a chapter, and the `.fa.fai` file helps software quickly jump to where each chromosome sequence starts inside the FASTA file.

 It might look like:
 | Sequence | Length | Offset |